 The Senate staff director will be responsible for minutes at all Senate meetings, under the supervision of the secretary/deputy chair.
 Detailed written minutes will be posted on the Senate web site no more than one week after they are approved.
 Meetings will not be recorded or live-streamed in order to assure full and frank discussion among those present in the room.
-The Senate staff director may audio-record meetings for purposes of accuracy, but these recordings will not be distributed or permanently preserved.
+The Senate staff director may audio-record meetings for purposes of accuracy, but these will not be distributed.
+For a trial period of the calendar year 2019, audio recordings will be retained for archival purposes; FAS faculty members may arrange to consult the recordings by application to the FASS Executive Council.